Gilbert Motier de La Fayette: Family

 La Fayette also had a natural daughter, Louise (died 1456).
 In 1419, she married Jehan de La Roche who inherited the Château de Tournoël, subject to an usufruct.
 Jehan was killed during the Battle of Verneuil in August 1424 at age 22.
 Louise and Jehan had three children.
 In 1428, when Jehan's father, Nicolas died, Jehan's brothers claimed the Château de Tournoël from Louise, the widow.
 Château de Tournoël was sequestered by the seneschal until a judicial settlement occurred.
 In 1429, the Château de Tournoël was given to Louise and her children.

+La Fayette is the ancestor of Gilbert du Motier, Marquis de Lafayette, a French general who fought in the American Revolutionary War, French Revolution and July Revolution.